MOTM · Mentor’s Role, Relationship & Well-being

 • Set and maintain healthy boundaries for safety and dignity.

-• Support your own wellbeing and prevent compassion fatigue.
+• Support your own well-being and prevent compassion fatigue.

 • Use practical mentoring tools, and evaluate the relationship over time.